bertofurth/Seagate-Central-Utils/motion/README-motion.md

 CPU resources are at a premium, and where you're using a low end, low resolution USB or network camera.

-### CPU load.
+### CPU load
 Image processing is a CPU intensive task.
 Since the Seagate Central is not a particularly powerful system, performing complicated image processing and manipulation can take its toll on system resources.

-I would suggest configuring "motion" to process frames at a very low rate (see "minimum_frame_time" and "framerate" motion configuration file parameters).
+I would suggest configuring "motion" to process frames at a very low rate.
+Set the "minimum_frame_time" parameter to the number of seconds between each frame.

-In addition using a smaller resolution for pictures ("width" and "height") can also help with CPU load.
+In addition, using a smaller resolution for pictures ("width" and "height") can also help with CPU load.

+I personally found the best compromise between CPU load and picture quality was using "minimum_frame_time 1" and a picture resolution of "width 640" and "height "480".

 I would also strongly advise going to the effort of correctly configuring the camera stream type as per the **Stream characteristics**